-- The driveway surface shall be "all weather", a minimum 6 inches of compacted aggregate base rock, Class 2 or equivalent certified by a licensed engineer to 95 percent compaction. - All weather surface shall be a minimum of 6 inches of compacted Class 2 base rock for grades up to and including 5 percent, oil and screened for grades up to and including 15 percent and asphalt concrete for grades exceeding 15 percent, but in no case exceeding 20 percent. - The maximum grade of the driveway shall not exceed 20 percent, with grades of 15 percent not permitted for distances of more than 200 feet at a time. - The driveway shall have an overhead clearance of 14 feet vertical distance for its entire width. - A turn-around area that meets the requirements of the tire department shall be provided for access roads and driveways in excess of 150 feet in length. - Drainage details for the road or driveway shall conform to current engineering practices, including erosion control measures.
+- The driveway surface shall be "all weather", a minimum 6 inches of compacted aggregate base rock, Class 2 or equivalent certified by a licensed engineer to 95 percent compaction, and 2 inches of asphalt concrete, and shall be maintained. - All weather surface shall be a minimum of 6 inches of compacted Class 2 base rock for grades up to and including 5 percent, oil and screened for grades up to and including 15 percent and asphalt concrete for grades exceeding 15 percent, but in no case exceeding 20 percent. - The maximum grade of the driveway shall not exceed 20 percent, with grades of 15 percent not permitted for distances of more than 200 feet at a time. - The driveway shall have an overhead clearance of 14 feet vertical distance for its entire width. - A turn-around area that meets the requirements of the fire department shall be provided for access roads and driveways in excess of 150 feet in length. - Drainage details for the road or driveway shall conform to current engineering practices, including erosion control measures. - All private access roads, driveways, and turn-arounds are the responsibility of the owner(s) of record and shall be maintained to ensure the fire department safe and expedient passage at all times.

-- All private access roads, driveways, and turn-arounds are the responsibility of the owner(s) of record and shall be maintained to ensure the fire department safe and expedient passage at all times. - The driveway shall be thereafter maintained to these standards at all times. - All culverts and crossings shall be certified by a registered engineer, have a minimum capacity of 25 tons with a Caltrans H-20 loading standard (with the exception of the proposed pedestrian crossing). - 7.
-Make a significant contribution to a cumulative reduction of landfill capacity or ability to properly dispose of refuse?
+- The driveway shall be thereafter maintained to these standards at all times. - All culverts and crossings shall be certified by a registered engineer, have a minimum capacity of 25 tons with a Caltrans H-20 loading standard (with the exception of the proposed pedestrian crossing).